“Stroke kills twice as many women as breast cancer does, making stroke the third leading cause of death for women. Surprised? You’re not alone”.1

 Can different countries have different emergency telephone numbers?

-Is there an association between high blood pressure and stroke?
+Is there an association between high blood pressure (HBP) and stroke?

-In Stroke Risk Factors You Can Control, Treat and Improve: High Blood Pressure the ASA note:
+In Risk Factors Under Your Control: High Blood Pressure the ASA note:

 Common or Not